Château de Meursault Gets The Best French Wine and Best Pinot Noir Award

 This Beaune 1er Cru is a wine with a brilliant garnet colour, with a nose combining aromas of very ripe red and black fruits.
 It is a gourmet, tender, rich, precise and elegant wine.
 This wine won the top score at the 2020 London Wine Competition winning the best wine by country award for France.
+It also won the best wine by varietal award for Pinot Noir.

 The colour is garnet and brilliant.
 The aromas of ripe red and black fruits are clearly perceptible.
 This wine is gourmet, tender, rich, precise and elegant.
 Service Temperature between 15° and 17°C. Cellaring potential from now to 10 years.